lolitaklva/arduino_can_library/README.md

-Write CAN
+# Init CAN
+---
-To send or read CAN message create CAN instance.
-Then include the created instance as the first argument using init() function.
-Also provide TX and RX pin number and baudrate as second, third and fourth arguments respectively.
+To send or read a CAN message, create a CAN instance.
+Then, include the created instance as the first argument in the init() function.
+Additionally, provide the TX and RX pin numbers and the baud rate as the second, third, and fourth arguments, respectively.
-Example of initialization:
+### Example of Initialization
 ```cpp
 CAN can_tx;
 #define RX 4